joshlong/cloud-native-workshop/README.md

 ##  3. The Config Server

 > The [12 Factor](http://12factor.net/config) manifesto speaks about externalizing that which changes from one environment to another - hosts,  locators, passwords, etc. - from the application itself.
 Spring Boot readily supports this pattern, but it's not enough.
-In this lab, we'll loko at how to centralize, externalize, and dynamically update application configuration with the Spring Cloud Config Server.
+In this lab, we'll look at how to centralize, externalize, and dynamically update application configuration with the Spring Cloud Config Server.

 - Go to the Spring Initializr, choose the latest milestone of Spring Boot 1.3.x, specify an `artifactId` of `config-service` and add `Config Server` from the list of dependencies.
 - You should `git clone` the [Git repository for this workshop - https://github.com/joshlong/bootiful-microservices-config](`https://github.com/joshlong/bootiful-microservices-config.git`)
 - In the Config Server's `application.properties`, specify that it should run on port 8888 (`server.port=8888`) and that it should manage the Git repository of configuration that lives in the root directory of the `git clone`'d  configuration. (`spring.cloud.config.server.git.uri=...`).
-- Add `@EnableConfigServer` to the `config-service` `DemoApplication`
+- Add `@EnableConfigServer` to the `config-service`'s root application
 - Add `server.port=8888` to the `application.properties` to ensure that the Config Server is running on the right port for service to find it.
 - Add the Spring Cloud BOM (you can copy it from the Config Server) to the `reservation-service`.